FrankHu-MSFT/Television-Network-Emulator/README.md

 # Television-Network-Emulator

-#Alpha Fix Branch

-This branch is for an alpha bug fix to make all timeblocks track their video progerssion seperately.
-That way all timeblocks keep track of their own video being played in the list at the time.
-Still being tested

-Inspired by kur0san.
-Unfortunately the program absolutely less than stellar...
-In theory the timer should work correctly. however, still testing.
+Inspired by kurosan.

 Confident enough to release v1.

 This program essentially emulates a television network.
 It will play videos according to what the time is. i.e 1:30 will play the folder of videos that you designated at 1:30, and once it's 2:00 it will switch folders.